Does this describe you?

 Two things to consider about test-optional schools.

-AP exams are yet another way — in addition to the SAT, ACT, and Subject Tests — to validate your homeschooler’s transcript.
+AP exams are yet another way — in addition to the SAT and ACT— to validate your homeschooler’s transcript.
 For the most part, selective schools expect to see these.
 So plan carefully and prepare thoroughly.
 Some homeschoolers don’t want to play the AP game.
 I get it.
 One of my kids felt that way during his sophomore year.
 He took university courses instead.

 It’s difficult to compile a college list before standardized tests have been taken, but don’t let that stop you from researching schools with various selectivity.
 Once those scores are in hand, the path will become much clearer.